 You leave the conference with a renewed sense of purpose as a member of a dynamic community working for individual and collective change—and a new way of looking at what it means to be a service-based leader.

-Looking for a great way to start the Yoga Service Conference?
+Are you looking for in-depth training with some of the premier teachers in the yoga service community?
 We are offering three Preconference Intensives on May 15.
 The Preconference starts on Friday morning with individual intensives beginning at 10:00 a.m. and ending at 5:00 p.m., and can be taken alone, or as part of the Yoga Service Conference.
 Please call Omega at 877.944.2002 to register for preconference intensives.

 Learn more about Yoga Service.